react-navigation/react-navigation/packages/react-native-tab-view/README.md

 ##### `getLabelText`

-Function which takes the current scene and returns the label text for the tab.
+Function which takes an object with the current route and returns the label text for the tab.
 Uses `route.title` by default.

 ```js
 getLabelText={({ route }) => route.title}